aminal22/AEB-System/README.md

 - **Objective:** Facilitate communication between the main control units (MCUs) via the CAN bus.
 - **Implementation:** Configured the CAN bus communication between the MCUs to ensure reliable data transfer and system coordination.

-## Diagram Overview
-- **Use Case Diagram:** Visualizes the main functionalities of the system and the interactions between different components.
-- **Sequence Diagram:** Illustrates the flow of information and actions taken based on road conditions.

 ## Conclusion